meteopath/notquitether/README.md

 ### Lua/Python to Pure Lua
 For most of its time in development, NQT was a hybrid Lua/Python app.
 It was mostly Lua, but I needed libraries written in Python to do two jobs, one job that was essential -- the weblink to Project Gutenberg to download books -- and one job that was nice to have, but inessential -- a gif maker that allowed users to select portions of a text and create downloadable typewriter gifs.
 I couldn't find Lua libraries to do these jobs, so I wrote the functionalities in two Python files: a getbook downloader supported by the Python library c-w gutenberg and a gif maker supported by Python PIL.
 I linked the Lua and Python files through the command line.
 When the core Lua app needed a new book or a gif, it made a command to the Python files via io.popen and passed the necessary arguments in a string.
 The Python files filled the request and outputted json files and gifs to the LOVE save folder, where the core Lua app found them and read them into memory for use in the run.
 This struck me as inefficient.
 But it worked in development on my machine.
 The problem came when I had to zip things up for deployment.
 The commands issued via io.popen no longer found their way to the Python files.
 I was stuck for a few weeks reading and trying things that didn't work.
 I was bailed out by the LOVE forum, where a contributor looked at my problem and wrote me a socket in Lua (I inserted it into my code as "get_gutenberg_text()" on line 13 of textPrep.lua), which was something I'd tried and failed to do for myself.
 At that point I was free to dump Python altogether.
-I tried get a Lua image library to replace PIL, but I couldn't figure it out, so I cut the gif making functionality and was left with a slightly slimmer and much more efficient app.
+I tried to get a Lua image library to replace PIL, but I couldn't figure it out, so I cut the gif making functionality and was left with a slightly slimmer and much more efficient app.

 ### Next steps
 I would like to get this app on the App Store.
 But I've been stuck for a month.
 My builds and archives are successful in Xcode.
 But every attempt to upload fails with a message "Error Analyzing App Version".
 If you have any insight, I would be very happy to hear it.
 I have a [post](https://love2d.org/forums/viewtopic.php?f=4&t=93621&p=250107&hilit=version#p250107) on the LOVE forum with a few more details.